-Matthew S. Kahn is a partner in the San Francisco office of Gibson, Dunn & Crutcher LLP.
-He practices in the firm’s Litigation Department, and he is a member of the Securities Litigation Group, the Class Actions Group, and the Law Firm Defense Group.
+Matthew S. Kahn is a Litigation partner in the San Francisco office of Gibson, Dunn & Crutcher LLP.
+He is Co-Chair of the Law Firm Defense Group and a member of the Securities Litigation and Class Actions Groups.

-Mr. Kahn’s practice focuses on securities and derivative litigation, class action defense and law firm defense.
-Recognized in 2017 by Law360 as a “Legal Lion” he has experience at all phases of trial court litigation and arbitration, including several victories at trial.
-Mr. Kahn has successfully represented companies, law firms and individuals throughout the country in high-stakes matters in federal and state courts, involving claims, among others, under Sections 10(b) and 14(a) of the Securities Exchange Act of 1934; breach of fiduciary duties and insider trading under Delaware, California and New York law; legal malpractice and aiding and abetting tortious conduct; and California’s Unfair Competition Law and Consumer’s Legal Remedies Act.
-Mr. Kahn has significant experience in the prosecution and defense of commercial contracts and business tort actions and regularly advises clients regarding complex information law matters in numerous federal and state jurisdictions.
+Mr. Kahn’s practice focuses on law firm defense, securities and derivative litigation, real estate litigation, and class action defense.
+Recognized by Law360 as a “Legal Lion,” he has experience at all phases of trial court litigation and arbitration, including several victories at trial.
+Mr. Kahn has successfully represented law firms, companies, boards of directors, and individuals throughout the country in high-stakes matters in federal and state courts and arbitrations, involving claims, among others, for legal malpractice, breach of fiduciary duty, and aiding and abetting tortious conduct; violation of the Securities Act of 1933 and Securities Exchange Act of 1934; and California’s Unfair Competition Law and Consumers Legal Remedies Act.
+Mr. Kahn also has significant experience in the prosecution and defense of commercial and real estate contracts and business tort actions and regularly advises clients regarding complex information law matters.

-Mr. Kahn regularly handles bet-the-company litigation and precedent-setting matters.
-His depositions of former Secretary of State, Labor and Treasury George Shultz and whistleblower Tyler Shultz in litigation against Theranos Inc. are featured in the HBO documentary The Inventor: Out for Blood in Silicon Valley and ABC News’s The Dropout, an investigative podcast following the story of Elizabeth Holmes and Theranos.
-He was selected as a Northern California “Rising Star” by Super Lawyers Magazine each year between 2012 and 2016 and a “Lawyer on the Fast Track” by The Recorder in 2013.
-Mr. Kahn is a member of the Association of Professional Responsibility Lawyers, the American Bar Association, and the Bar Association of San Francisco.
-He also serves on the San Francisco Bar Association’s Litigation, and Legal Malpractice Sections Executive Committees.
+Mr. Kahn frequently handles bet-the-company litigation and precedent-setting matters.
+His depositions of former Secretary of State, Labor and Treasury George Shultz and whistleblower Tyler Shultz in litigation against Theranos Inc. and its founder Elizabeth Holmes are featured in the HBO documentary The Inventor: Out for Blood in Silicon Valley and ABC News’s The Dropout, an investigative podcast following the story of Elizabeth Holmes and Theranos.

 Mr. Kahn clerked for the Honorable Mary L. Cooper, United States District Judge for the District of New Jersey, from 2003 to 2004.
 Mr. Kahn received his law degree, with distinction, from Stanford Law School in 2003.
-He received his B.A. in political science with honors, from Swarthmore College in 1999, where he was elected to Phi Beta Kappa.
+He received his B.A. in political science with honors, from Swarthmore College in 1999, where he was elected to Phi Beta Kappa and was captain of the varsity wrestling team.

 Mr. Kahn’s recent speaking engagements include: